Mac (computer): 1998–2005: "Mac" rebranding and return to profitability

 The next two Mac products in 1999, the Power Mac G3 (nicknamed "Blue and White") and the iBook, introduced industrial designs influenced by the iMac, incorporating colorful translucent plastic and carrying handles.
 The iBook introduced several innovations: a strengthened hinge instead of a mechanical latch to keep it closed, ports on the sides rather than on the back, and the first laptop with built-in Wi-Fi.
-It became the best selling laptop in the U.S. during the fourth quarter of 1999.
-The professional-oriented Titanium PowerBook G4 was released in 2001, becoming the lightest and thinnest laptop in its class, and the first laptop with a wide-screen display; it also debuted a magnetic latch that secures the lid elegantly.
+It became the best-selling laptop in the U.S. during the fourth quarter of 1999.
+The professional-oriented Titanium PowerBook G4 was released in 2001, becoming the lightest and thinnest laptop in its class, and the first laptop with a widescreen display; it also debuted a magnetic latch that secures the lid elegantly.

 The Dual USB "Ice" iBook represents a design shift away from color, toward white polycarbonate.

 The design language of consumer Macs shifted again from colored plastics to white polycarbonate with the introduction of the 2001 Dual USB "Ice" iBook.
 To increase the iBook's durability, it eliminated doors and handles, and gained a more minimalistic exterior.
 Ive attempted to go beyond the quadrant with Power Mac G4 Cube, an innovation beyond the computer tower in a professional desktop far smaller than the Power Mac.
 The Cube failed in the market and was withdrawn from sale after one year.
 However, Ive considered it beneficial, because it helped Apple gain experience in complex machining and miniaturization.

 The development of a successor to the old Mac OS was well underway.
 Rhapsody had been previewed at WWDC 1997, featuring a Mach kernel and BSD foundations, a virtualization layer for old Mac OS apps (codenamed Blue Box), and an implementation of NeXTSTEP APIs called OpenStep (codenamed Yellow Box).
 Apple open-sourced the core of Rhapsody as the Darwin operating system.
 After several developer previews, Apple also introduced the Carbon API, which provided a way for developers to more easily make their apps native to Mac OS X without rewriting them in Yellow Box.
 Mac OS X was publicly unveiled in January 2000, introducing the modern Aqua graphical user interface, and a far more stable Unix foundation, with memory protection and preemptive multitasking.
 Blue Box became the Classic environment, and Yellow Box was renamed Cocoa.
 Following a public beta, the first version of Mac OS X, version 10.0 Cheetah, was released in March 2001.